 The Laing's watercolours are also of national importance, and include pictures by Thomas Girtin, JMW Turner, Edward Lear, JF Lewis and Elizabeth Blackadder.
 There is also a small collection of sculpture, which includes pieces by Albert Toft, Henry Moore and Anthony Caro.

 From the extensive decorative art collection, Beilby enamelled glass is of particular significance, and there are fine pieces of Newcastle silver spanning 400 years.
 The local glass collection features Sowerby studio glass together with Davidson and Sowerby pressed glass.
 Maling ceramics from the 19th and 20th century form an important part of the collections of North East pottery.
 There is also a fine collection of Japanese decorative arts and prints.

-Many outstanding local paintings and objects are on show in Northern Spirit on the ground floor.
-Click here to see an introduction to Northern Spirit.
+Many outstanding local paintings and objects are on show in the Northern Spirit display on the ground floor.

 However, not all collection items are on permanent display.
 Please contact the Gallery before making a special visit.

 The Laing team have been blogging about some of the artworks in the Laing collection - click here to read their blog posts.